-Position Reta ainer
+Position Retainer

-Audit committee chairperson \$ 20,000
+Audit committee chairperson \$20,000

-Audit committee member \$ 10,000
+Audit committee member \$10,000

-Compensation committee chairperson \$ 15,000
+Compensation committee chairperson \$15,000

 Compensation committee member \$ 7,500

-Nominating and corporate governance committee chairperson \$ 10,000
+Nominating and corporate governance committee chairperson \$10,000

 Nominating and corporate governance committee member \$ 5,000

 These fees are payable in arrears in quarterly installments as soon as practicable following the last business day of each fiscal quarter, provided that the amount of such payment will be prorated for any portion of such quarter that a director is not serving on our Board, on such committee or in such position.
 Non-employee directors are also reimbursed for reasonable out-of-pocket business expenses incurred in connection with attending meetings of the Board and any committee of the Board on which they serve and in connection with other business related to the Board.
-Directors may also be reimbursed for reasonable out-of-pocket business expenses policies, as may be in effect from time to time.
+Directors may also be reimbursed for reasonable out-of-pocket business expenses in accordance with our travel and other expense policies, as may be in effect from time to time.